Contrary to popular belief, a business continuity plan is not a single document but an aggregate of assessments, processes, and checklists.

 In today’s post, we’ll lay out the process of creating a BC plan from soup to nuts, giving 20 steps your organization can take to improve its resilience and protect its stakeholders.

-People interested in business continuity need look no farther than the front pages last week to see an example of a truly epic business disruption.
+People interested in business continuity need look no farther than the front pages in early February 2020 to see an example of a truly epic business disruption.

 The debacle was national and even international news with a common thread of the commentary being, how could the organizers have blown it so badly?

 As a BC consultant, I can tell you that while the Iowa situation was unusually public and embarrassing, it was not that unusual in and of itself.

 Failures of that type are more common than you might think, it’s just that most of the time they happen out of the public eye.